ironcev/awesome-roslyn/readme.md

 - [MirrorSharp](https://github.com/ashmind/mirrorsharp) - An online C#, VB.NET, and F# code editor.
 Features code completion, method signature help, quick fixes, and diagnostics.
 - [roslyn-linq-rewrite](https://github.com/antiufo/roslyn-linq-rewrite) - Compiles C# code by first rewriting the syntax trees of LINQ expressions using plain procedural code.
 This increases performance by minimizes heap allocations and dynamic dispatch.
 - [RoslynPad](https://roslynpad.net/) - A cross-platform C# editor.
 Features code completion, method signature help, quick fixes, and diagnostics.
+- [RoslynQuoter](https://github.com/KirillOsenkov/RoslynQuoter) - A tool that for a given C# program generates syntax tree API calls that construct the syntax tree of that program.
 - [scriptcs](http://scriptcs.net/) - Turns C# into a powerful scripting tool.
 Features C# REPL, installation of NuGet packages, execution of scripts with a single line of code.
 - [SharpLab](https://sharplab.io/) - .NET code playground.
 Inspect intermediate steps and results of code compilation.
 See the code as compiler sees it.
 Test and use different branches and versions of Roslyn.
 Run C# code in the browser.
 - [Testura.Code](https://github.com/Testura/Testura.Code) - A wrapper around the Roslyn API used for generation, saving and compiling C# code.
 Provides methods and helpers to generate classes, methods, statements and expressions.